Gameplay Mechanic a Month: Co-op Translation

 An analysis of the gameplay mechanic written by me in March 2015.

-Perspective: This was made for another game jam.
+Context: This was made for another game jam.
 The theme was a random wikipedia article about an Air Force squadron with a Dragon for a symbol.
 The squadron worked as a kind of help desk for other pilots to call up and report issues with their plane.
 We wanted to take that idea and make a cooperative game that got people talking and sharing the story together in person.

 What Went Right: